Can-Fite BioPharma Ltd. (CANF) CEO Pnina Fishman on Q1 2020 Results - Earnings Call Transcript

 Bob Yedid

-Thank you, and thanks everyone for joining us for the Can-Fite’s first quarter 2020 conference call.
+Thank you, and thanks to everyone for joining us for the Can-Fite’s first quarter 2020 conference call.
 Today, the company will provide a financial update for the quarter ended March 31, 2020, as well as latest developments in Can-Fite's advanced stage clinical pipeline.

 On the call today are Can-Fite's CEO, Dr. Pnina Fishman; and the company's CFO, Motti Farbstein.
 At the end of the call, we will have a question-and-answer session.